metaplex-foundation/developer-hub/src/pages/token-metadata/mint.md

 ---
-title: Minting Assets
+title: Minting NFTs/Tokens
-metaTitle: Token Metadata - Minting Assets
+metaTitle: Token Metadata - Minting NFTs/Tokens
-description: Learn how to mint NFTs, SFTs and Programmable NFTs (a.k.a.
-Assets) on Token Metadata
+description: Learn how to mint NFTs, Fungible Tokens and Programmable NFTs (a.k.a.
+Digital Assets) on Token Metadata
 ---

 As we discussed in the [Token Metadata overview](/token-metadata), digital assets on Solana are composed of several on-chain accounts and off-chain data describing the token.
 On this page, we'll go over the process of minting these assets. {% .lead %}